 In July of 2008, Ogeechee Technical College was awarded a Regional Law Enforcement Academy in Claxton, Georgia.
 The project, which involved five other technical colleges, allowed new law enforcement officers to receive their basic law enforcement training at a state technical college and obtain college credit at the same time.
 Nearby in Hagan, Ogeechee Technical College began construction of the Evans Technical Education Complex.
 The new complex included the Logistics and Public Safety Building, the Commercial Trucking Preventive Maintenance facility, and driving track for the Commercial Trucking program and emergency vehicle operators track for the Regional Law Enforcement Academy.

 Towards the end of 2008, amid a downturn in the economy, a reduction in state funds, and rising gas prices, Ogeechee Technical College joined other technical colleges in the state to institute a four day work week.
 The move reduced the cost of utilities without reducing any services to students.
 Another big change came at the beginning of 2009 when an Emergency Mass Notification System for faculty, staff, and students was implemented.
 The new OTC-Alert system provided a way to send emergency warnings via cell phone and email messages.

 A continuing effort to provide new and needed programs of study keeps Ogeechee Tech in the forefront of meeting the educational demands of citizens in this region of Georgia.
-With 3,223 students attending classes in 2013, the demand for Ogeechee Tech’s services is stronger than ever.
-With credit programs, continuing education, GED® and literacy programs, and various other services, the College’s commitment to meet the needs of the region continues.
+Enrollment growth of 10.3 percent from 2010 to 2011, and 4,470 students attending classes have proved repeatedly that the demand for Ogeechee Tech’s services is stronger than ever.
+With credit programs, continuing education, GED ® and literacy programs, and various other services, the College’s commitment to meet the needs of the region continues.